mergn-code/App-SDK-Documentation/MERGN Android Cordova SDK 2.2.4.md

-# MERGN KOTLIN SDK CORDOVA 2.4.4
+# MERGN KOTLIN SDK CORDOVA 2.8.1

-This documentation provides integration steps and usage instructions for incorporating the MERGN KOTLIN CORDOVA SDK 2.4.4 into your Android project.
+This documentation provides integration steps and usage instructions for incorporating the MERGN CORDOVA SDK 2.8.1 (Android/IOS) into your project.
 Follow these steps to initialize the SDK setup, record events, and manage attributes within your application.

 ## Integration Steps

 ### 1. Include SDK in Your Project

-1. Place `mergn-sdk-kotlin-cordova-2.4.4.aar` in the following directory:
+1. Place `mergn_sdk_cordova_8.1.1.aar` in the following directory:
    ```
    platforms/android/app/src/main/libs
    ```